statlab/permuter/README.md

 The development process will follow the conventions in [R Packages](http://r-pkgs.had.co.nz).

-* R_functions/ contains the original files.
-R/ contains the versions for development.

 * You will need the following packages: `devtools`, `roxygen2`, and `testthat`.